chriswise02/slimage/README.md

 - Perfect semicircle across the full width
 - Transparent background outside the shape
 - Single PNG output with transparency

+#### **Rounded Corners**
+- Creates an image with border radius on all four corners
+- Transparent background outside the shape
+- Single PNG output with transparency

+#### **Top Pinots**
+- Sets user uploaded image to 200px wide
+- Centers user uploaded image
+- Applies Pinot slant behind user image in the top half of image
+- Applies transparency to remaining background of the image, which is visible at the bottom

+#### **Top Red**
+- Sets user uploaded image to 200px wide
+- Centers user uploaded image
+- Applies Red slant behind user image in the top half of image
+- Applies transparency to remaining background of the image, which is visible at the bottom

+#### **Bottom Pinot**
+- Sets user uploaded image to 200px wide
+- Centers user uploaded image
+- Applies Pinot slant behind user image in the bottom half of image
+- Applies transparency to remaining background of the image, which is visible at the top

+#### **Bottom Red**
+- Sets user uploaded image to 200px wide
+- Centers user uploaded image
+- Applies Pinot slant behind user image in the bottom half of image
+- Applies transparency to remaining background of the image, which is visible at the top

 ### 🎯 **User Experience**
 - **Intuitive Workflow**: Upload → Select Filter → Apply → Download